SnowyMouse/invader/README.md

 [What operating systems are supported?]: #what-operating-systems-are-supported
 [Who owns my map when I build it?]: #who-owns-my-map-when-i-build-it
 [Why GPL and not MIT or BSD?]: #why-gpl-and-not-mit-or-bsd
-[How can I get Invader under a different license?]: #how-can-i-get-invader-under-a-different-license
 [Why is Invader multiple programs?]: #why-is-invader-multiple-programs
 [Are there any GUI tools?]: #are-there-any-gui-tools
 [Are 32-bit Windows builds available?]: #are-32-bit-windows-builds-available